 Barre classes are so-called because they usually feature a ballet barre or a chair (if you’re at home), which you can use to support you during many of the moves performed throughout the class.
 These moves will be slow and controlled, and will require you to hold your body still while you contract specific muscles until you start to feel the burn!

 You can do barre classes from home, as there are plenty of online classes available.
-The Royal Academy of Dance have a series of beginner barre classes for over 55s on their YouTube channel.
+The Royal Academy of Dance has a series of beginner barre classes for over 55s on their YouTube channel.
 You can watch the first lesson here…

-There are also plenty of barre classes available at local gyms, community and leisure centres – so it’s worth getting in touch with yours to find out which barre classes might be available to you.
+There are also plenty of barre classes available at local gyms, as well as community and leisure centres – so it’s worth getting in touch with yours to find out which barre classes might be available to you.

 2. Hunt for treasure